mariefj/chessTournament/README.md

 #### FLAKE-8 REPORT : <a name="flake8"></a> ####

-To generate flake-8 reports, the command is :
+To generate flake-8 report, the command is :

 ```
 flake8 --format=html --htmldir=flake8_rapport --exclude env/
 ```

-The reports will be generated in the folder : flake-report
+The report will be generated in the folder : flake8_rapport